 That said, 5.5 mm in 1.25 nanoseconds is still about 4,400 kilometers per second (actually 8,800 km/s, see the update above), so it’s not exactly slow.
+I mean, it’s 53 billion furlongs per fortnight, which seems pretty fast.
 But mostly I just inordinately geekily love that I can see that 1.25 nanosecond delay, with my naked eye, hanging on my wall.
 Thanks Xbox leadership!

 The origin story above for how I became the Xbox 360 CPU expert is reasonably accurate.
 I was never assigned the task of becoming CPU expert, I was just given access to the reading material and I studied it to a slightly fanatical degree.
 I remembering lying on our living room floor during a snowpocalypse-triggered power outage reading it by flashlight until all the pipeline quirks made sense.
 This same learning pattern has been true for many areas of expertise that I have grabbed, from crash analysis to floating point to compiler bugs to CPU bugs.
 It’s worked for me.